CoLRev-Environment/colrev/colrev/packages/unpaywall/README.md

 This package primarily supports the retrieval of PDF documents from the [unpaywall](https://unpaywall.org/) API, which provides access to over 40,000,000 free scholarly articles.

 An **email address** is required for API calls for the search and retrieval of PDFs.
 By default, the email address used in the git configuration is added to the unpaywall requests.
-If you would like to use a different email address, use the following command.
+To use a different email address, set the environment variable `UNPAYWALL_EMAIL`, for example:

 ```
-colrev settings --update-global=packages.pdf_get.colrev.unpaywall.email=<email_address>
+export UNPAYWALL_EMAIL="your@email.com"
 ```

 ## search